adimail/adimail.github.io/_posts/2024-04-15-web3-notes-sharing-app.md

 mermaid: true
 ---

-i want to learn blockchain. previously i've build a [torrent client](https://github.com/adimail/torrent-client) using golang that [bencodes](https://en.wikipedia.org/wiki/Bencode) _.torrent_ files to download the assets using bit torrent protocol. it was from a tutorial from [build-your-own-x](https://build-your-own-x.vercel.app/) project.
-It was really fun. the first time i downloaded the debian os file, it was a really inspiring moment for me. to watch all the pieces of the go code working together, it was so beautiful.
+i want to learn blockchain. previously i've build a [torrent client](https://github.com/adimail/torrent-client) using golang that [bencodes](https://en.wikipedia.org/wiki/Bencode) _`.torrent`_ files to download the assets using bit torrent protocol. it was from a tutorial from [build-your-own-x](https://build-your-own-x.vercel.app/) project and it was really fun. the first time i downloaded the debian os file, it was a really inspiring moment for me. to watch all the pieces of the go code working together, it was so beautiful.

 ![torrent-client](https://raw.githubusercontent.com/adimail/torrent-client/main/assets/torrent-client-demo.gif)
 _here is a demo of me downloading a debian distro from a .torrent file using bit torrent protocal_

 ## the idea

-an application that will allow users (students) to share study materials, notes, computer programs, codes, reports and other relevant materials with each other over a decentralized network. along thw way, i will also learn rust and web3.
+an application that will allow users (students) to share study materials, notes, computer programs, codes, reports and other relevant materials with each other over a decentralized network.

 i am also thinking about users can upload, download, and review materials, earning native tokens as rewards for their contributions. i would also need a search engine and a recommendation system.